-Several middle school classes this year have made timelines about the Civil Rights Movement, which supposedly ran from around 1954 to 1968.
+Many history classes this year will make timelines about the Civil Rights Movement, which supposedly ran from around 1954 to 1968.
 The Movement included the passage of nondiscrimination and desegregation acts, especially affecting African Americans.
 Civil Rights activists championed the final Civil Rights Act of 1968, also known as the Fair Housing Act, whose signing marked the end of the relentless efforts for desegregation of the African American population and foreshadowed a common ideology in which racism and discrimination are frowned upon.

 However, some might say that one group of people is still fighting for its civil rights and is being largely ignored—the LGBTQ community.